ShalokShalom/bomi/src/mpv/DOCS/man/af.rst

 ``rubberband``
     High quality pitch correction with librubberband.
 This can be used in place of ``scaletempo``, and will be used to adjust audio pitch when playing at speed different from normal.
-It can also be used to adjust audio pitch without changing playback speed.

-    ``<pitch-scale>``
-        Sets the pitch scaling factor.
-Frequencies are multiplied by this value.

-    This filter has a number of additional sub-options.
+    This filter has a number of sub-options.
 You can list them with ``mpv --af=rubberband=help``.
 This will also show the default values for each option.
 The options are not documented here, because they are merely passed to librubberband.
 Look at the librubberband documentation